-- Black: developmental neurobiology in periphery and brain, including enzyme regulation, trans-synaptic controls; genetic influences - D. Brooks: brain stem influence upon the electrical activity of the visual system during both sleep and waking - D. Gardner: neurobiology and biophysics of invertebrate synaptic transmission - M. Gershon: development of the autonomic innervation of the gut - J. Gibbs: central and peripheral mechanisms of feeding behavior in animals and humans - S. Goldstone: human information and processing and cognitive functioning - B. Grafstein: growth of nerve and the transport of materials in axons - W. D. Hagamen: self-stimulation, habituation and changes in affective behavior in cats; artificial intelligence in computers - M. Hamburg: neural code of hunger motivation utilizing the techniques of single unit recording - T. H. Joh: regulatory mechanisms for the biosynthesis of catecholamine neurotransmitters - T. Meikle: animal studies of neural mechanisms basic to learned behavior, particularly visual learning - M. A. Nathan: control of cardiovascular system in basic reflex regulation, hypertension, and emotional behavior - M. Okamoto: neuropharmacology; neuromuscular transmission; sedative-hypnotic drug dependence - R. Porro: histological, histochemical, and electron microscopic studies of human neurological disorders - D. J. Reis: central neural regulation of cardiovascular function and biogenic amines and aggressive behavior - W. F. Riker: pharmacology and physiology of neuromuscular transmission - W. N. Schoenfeld: effects of long-term stress upon selected behavioral and physiological systems and reinforcement schedules in behavior theory - J. Sechzer: learning and memory in split-brain animals - G. Smith: feeding behavior, emotional behavior, and learning in rats and monkeys, utilizing concepts of neuroendocrinology - P. Stokes: endocrinology and psychobiology - R. C. Swan: fine structure of the cerebellar cortex
+- D. Brooks: brain stem influence upon the electrical activity of the visual system during both sleep and waking - M. Gershon: development of the autonomic innervation of the gut - B. Grafstein: growth of nerve and the transport of materials in axons

+- M. Hamburg: neural code of hunger motivation utilizing the techniques of single unit recording - T. H. Meikle: animal studies of neural mechanisms basic to learned behavior, particularly visual learning - R. Porro: histological, histochemical and electron microscopic studies of human neurological disorders - D. J. Reis: central neural regulation of cardiovascular function and biogenic amines and aggressive behavior - W. F. Riker: pharmacology and physiology of neuromuscular transmission - W. N. Schoenfeld: effects of long-term stress upon selected behavioral and physiological systems and reinforcement schedules in behavior theory - J. Sechzer: learning and memory in split-brain animals - G. Smith: feeding behavior, emotional behavior and learning in rats and monkeys, utilizing concepts of neuroendocrinology - R. C. Swan: fine structure of the cerebellar cortex

-1. Neurosciences This is the basic undergraduate medical course and is required of all major and minor candidates in the field.
-It is a broadly based course taught by members of the field and introduces the student to neuroanatomy, neurophysiology, and pertinent neurology.
+1. Neurosciences.
+This is the basic undergraduate medical course and is required of all major and minor candidates in the Field.
+It is a broadly based course taught by members of the Field and introduces the student to neuroanatomy, neurophysiology, and pertinent neurology.
 Third trimester.
 M. Hamburg and B. Grafstein.

-2. Neurobiology Elective Each year the field offers an elective course which considers various special aspects of neurobiology and behavior.
+2. Neurobiology Elective.
+Each year the Field offers an elective course which considers various special aspects of Neurobiology and Behavior.
 In the past the courses have explained, in depth, the synapse, the developmental neurobiology, and the impact of the environment on the nervous system.
-Offered in the third trimester, two hours per week; hours to be arranged, four to twenty students.
+Offered in the third trimester.
+2 hours per week; hours to be arranged.
+4-20 students.
 B. Grafstein and staff.